iLib-js/ilib-lint/README.md

 * locales - Locales you want your app to support.
 Value is a comma-separated list of BCP-47 style locale tags.
   Default: the top 20 locales on the internet by traffic.
+* sourceLocale - locale of the source files or the source locale for resource files.
+Default: "en-US"
 * quiet - Produce no progress output during the run, except for errors running the tool such as the inability to load a plugin.
 Instead exit with a return value.
 Zero indicates no errors, and a positive exit value indicates errors.

+## Exit Status

+If you want to use this linter in a script, you can check for the following exit status:

+* 0 - no problems found
+* 1 - warnings found
+* 2 - errors found

+When the `--errorsOnly` flag is given, the program will return 0 if only warnings can be found.

 ## Configuration